sbergercnmc/duonovo/README.md

 corresponding to the input LRS VCF, but contains additional metadata columns.
 If an output vcf is written, these columns are part of the vcf INFO.
 The column of most interest is named `duoNovo_classification`.
-It provides the classification that each candidate variant received by *duoNovo* (*de novo* vs present on the haplotype inherited from the non-sequenced parent vs uncertain).
+It provides the classification of each candidate variant as *de novo* vs present on the haplotype inherited from the non-sequenced parent vs uncertain.
 Some of the other metadata columns are self-explanatory, and provide information about the phasing of the proband and the parent, the sequencing depth, and GQ.
-Additional columns
+Additional columns include:
-include:

 - **QC_fail_step**, which describes the specific QC step that variants that didn’t pass QC failed.
 Its values are self-explanatory